solana-mobile/solana-mobile-doc-site/docs/react-native/overview.md

             translateId: "rpc-requests",
         }}
         body={{
-            label: "Use web3.js `Connection` class to create and send Solana RPC Requests.",
+            label: "Learn how to use the web3.js `Connection` class to create and send Solana RPC requests.",
             translateId: "rpc-requests-body",
         }}
         emoji={"🌐"}